 Napa dining like a local

 For the foodies visiting Napa, there are currently 65 restaurants in downtown Napa within a 20 block radius.
-I noshed my way through Napa with dinners at Carpe Diem and City Winery, breakfasts at Napa General Store and C Casa (inside Oxbow Public Market), followed with lunches at Oenotri, Bounty Hunter and Kitchen Door (also inside Oxbow Market.)
-Napa locals know to order the house made pasta and charcuterie plate at Oenotri, the beer can chicken at Bounty Hunter, the deviled eggs and mushroom soup at Kitchen Door, huevos rancheros at C Casa and olive oil cake with caramel gelato at City Winery.
+I noshed my way through Napa with dinners at Carpe Diem and City Winery (since closed), breakfasts at Napa General Store and C Casa (inside Oxbow Public Market), followed with lunches at Oenotri, Bounty Hunter and Kitchen Door.
+Napa locals know to order the house made pasta and charcuterie plate at Oenotri, the beer can chicken at Bounty Hunter, the deviled eggs and mushroom soup at Kitchen Door and huevos rancheros at C Casa.
 I may not be a local any more, but I can personally recommend all of these local favorites.

 I was also impressed that sophisticated City Winery, with locations in Chicago, New York and Nashville, chose to open a joint in downtown Napa – inside the historic Napa Valley Opera House!
 Not only do they serve good food paired with live music, locals know that City Winery offers 35 local wines on tap.
 UPDATE: City Winery has since closed this location.

 If you think Napa only offers a food and wine scene you’d be wrong.
 Explore the ARTWalk in downtown Napa, with outdoor sculpture exhibitions – you can even learn the dance moves to the Cha, Cha, Cha!
 Or wonder over to the Veterans Memorial Park Amphitheater by the Napa River Walk for free Friday night concerts in the summer.